norcams/docs-enduser/docs/usecase-class-windows.rst

      :alt: RDP to master instance

 #.
 Install software and make any changes as required.
 For the purposes
-   of this demontration, we install Visual Studio Code
+   of this demonstration, we install Visual Studio Code

    .. image:: images/usecase01-master-install-vscode.png
      :align: center